KlaBier/klabier.github.io/_posts/2025-12-16-ZeroTrust Monitoring.md

 This article was originally published in January 2021 as part of a five-part Zero Trust article series.
 Since then, many things have changed (both in strategy and technology) which led me to completely update this article in December 2025

 ## Monitoring in general
 There are organizations that outsource the monitoring of their systems.
-However, there are certain areas where you may not want to involve third parties when something happens — either because the information is sensitive or because the communication paths can be quite long.
+However, there are certain areas where you may not want to involve third parties when something happens, either because the information is sensitive or because the communication paths can be quite long.
 Regardless of that, the approach described here makes sense in any case.
 If a Global Administrator sets up alerting in the way outlined in this article, they, or their team, will be informed directly and without detours.
 This can be via mobile notifications or direct email alerts.
 A good example is changes to a Conditional Access policy, or, as discussed later in this article, sign-ins using a break-glass account.
 There are many possible use cases for this approach.